JustinSchulte/yt_guess_clicks/README.md

 # yt_guess_clicks

 WebServer Game using Node.js

 Guess the clicks of a random yt-video

+*How to Host:
+*Change IP and Port in index.js (first lines)
+*used Port should be opened on your Router to play online
 *Start the Server using the START.bat!